aka-baka/deck-mining/docs/setupTools.md

 Some options:

-- [YomiNinja](https://github.com/matt-m-o/YomiNinja) - Use the Linux appimage from the latest release.
+- [YomiNinja](https://github.com/matt-m-o/YomiNinja) - Use the Linux AppImage from the latest release.
 This tool is still fast-evolving.
 You can follow news updates on their Patreon to get a sneak peek of the upcoming features.
-- [owocr](https://github.com/AuroraWright/owocr) - I haven't tried this out yet
+- [owocr](https://github.com/AuroraWright/owocr) - I haven't tried this out yet, may not need this now that Yomininja also supports Google Lens and manga-ocr.

 ## To display and look up text